github/docs/data/reusables/actions/actions-group-concurrency.md

 To also cancel any currently running job or workflow in the same concurrency group, specify `cancel-in-progress: true`.
 To conditionally cancel currently running jobs or workflows in the same concurrency group, you can specify `cancel-in-progress` as an expression with any of the allowed expression contexts.

-{% note %}

-**Notes:**
+> [!NOTE]

-* The concurrency group name is case insensitive.
+> * The concurrency group name is case insensitive.
 For example, `prod` and `Prod` will be treated as the same concurrency group.
-* Ordering is not guaranteed for jobs or workflow runs using concurrency groups.
+> * Ordering is not guaranteed for jobs or workflow runs using concurrency groups.
 Jobs or workflow runs in the same concurrency group are handled in an arbitrary order.

-{% endnote %}

 ### Example: Using concurrency and the default behavior